 This will help everyone feel more confident and prepared for a worst-case scenario, allowing them to know exactly what to do when one arises.
 Regular fire drills are a simple way for mall owners to show that they prioritize the safety of their customers and employees above all else.

 7. Fire Hose Reel Stations

-Shopping centres are bustling places filled with people and goods.
+Shopping centers are bustling places filled with people and goods.
 With the increased activity comes the risk of a fire spike, and having fire hose reels around the mall is an effective way to keep shoppers safe in such a case.
-It’s essential for the hoses to be clearly marked and easily accessible so that everyone can access them without panic in an emergency.
+The hoses need to be clearly marked and easily accessible so everyone can access them without panic in an emergency.

 8. Emergency Response Plans

 Shopping malls are a hub of activity and usually host hundreds, if not thousands, of people daily.
 It is paramount that they have an emergency response plan that outlines the steps to take in case of a fire.
 Knowing what procedures to take during an emergency can make the difference between life and death.
-The plan should include specific instructions on how to evacuate efficiently, such as the best routes out of the building or safe gathering points.
+The plan should include specific evacuation instructions, such as the best routes out of the building or safe gathering points.